Portuguese yields dip on relief after Lisbon agrees BES rescue

 By Emelia Sithole-Matarise

-LONDON, Aug 4 Portuguese bond yields fell on Monday after Lisbon agreed a near 5 billion euro ($6.6 billion) bailout of its biggest bank in a plan that reassured debt investors there would be no wider strain on public finances.
+LONDON, Aug 4 Portuguese bond yields slipped on Monday after Lisbon agreed a 4.9 billion euro ($6.6 billion) bailout of its biggest bank in a plan that reassured debt investors there would be no wider strain on public finances.

 After frenzied weekend discussions between Portuguese and European Union officials, Lisbon agreed to rescue Banco Espirito Santo, just months after the country exited an international bailout.

-"The market seems to be mostly relieved that we are seeing a clear cut decision by Portugal now on the situation on BES," DZ strategist Christian Lenk said.
+"The market seems to be mostly relieved that we are seeing a clear cut decision by Portugal now on the situation on BES," said Christian Lenk, a strategist at DZ Bank.

 "I doubt we will see some kind of systemic risk stemming from the BES affair ...
-Of course it would have nice for BES to get money from private investors but given the cash position of the Portuguese government and its ability to tap markets for capital, I don't see the danger for public finances," he said.
+Of course it would have nice for BES to get money from private investors but given the (strong) cash position of the Portuguese government and its ability to tap markets for capital, I don't see the danger for public finances."

-Though many in the market view BES as an isolated case in Portugal, some strategists were concerned that its rescue would seriously diminished the country's bank recapitalisation fund were another bank to need help.

-"We think that the sovereign financial implications of the BES saga remains limited," Barclays strategists said in a note.

 RATINGS UPGRADES HELP